LudicWorlds/statemachine-for-unity/README.md

 ## Disclaimer
 This project is provided "as is" without warranty of any kind.
 Use at your own risk.
-The authors are not responsible for any damage or data loss resulting from the use of this package.
-Compatibility and performance may vary depending on your system configuration.
+The author is not responsible for any damage or data loss resulting from the use of this package.